Prospect Tower Apartments

 No analysis available

-The public remarks explicitly state owner-occupancy figures (both 80% in one listing and 78% in another).
-Given the provided current value of 78% and an explicit 78% in the remarks, the owner_occupancy is set to 78.0 with high confidence.
+The remarks provide explicit owner-occupancy figures in multiple listings: 80% in one and 78% in another.
+Given the current value of 78.00 and repeated corroboration, 78% is well supported.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.